getoutreach/jsonnet-libs/README.md

 ## Use Jsonnet to deploy to Kubernetes

-To build deploy to Kubernetes manifests we use kubecfg, it natively supports jsonnet and helps simplify and standardize the way we build our manifests.
+To deploy to Kubernetes we use kubecfg, it natively supports jsonnet and helps simplify and standardize the way we build our manifests.

 ### Install kubecfg